mcaceresb/stata-gtools/README.md

 to do is run `make`, but I cannot guarantee that will be the case since I have not tested it myself.

-Compiling on Windows was a bit difficult for me, so unfortunately I would not be surprised if you run into problems during compilation.
+Compiling on Linux should not give problems.
+Compiling on Windows, however, was a bit difficult, so unfortunately I would not be surprised if you run into problems during compilation.
 As best I can tell, for SpookyHash to work correctly with this plugin you need to run `premake5 vs2013` and compile via `msbuild` in the developer prompt.

-Further, you have to force `premake5` to generate project files for a 64-bit version only.
+You also have to force `premake5` to generate project files for a 64-bit version only (otherwise `gcc` will complain about compatibility issues).
+Further, the target folder has not always been consistent in testing.
+While this may be due to an error on my part, I have found the compiled `spookyhash.dll` in
+- `./lib/spookyhash/build/bin`
+- `./lib/spookyhash/build/bin/x86_64/Release`
+- `./lib/spookyhash/build/bin/Release`

+during various different trial runs.
 Last, you may need to install some additional libraries on Cygwin, depending on the version that you have (see `./src/plugin/gtools.h` for all the include statements).

 FAQs
 ----